-Overall, this procurement report indicates that the amount of business with HUBS increased for this reporting period.
-This increase is an indication of the effort made by ETC to identify HUBs and the effort made to communicate business needs to HUBs supplying the products and services that meet our business needs.
-The increase is reflective of new HUB suppliers that serve our area with the products and services needed to meet our business needs.
+Overall, the FY 2007 procurement report indicates that approximately the same amount of business was done with approximately the same number of HUBS.
+The amount of HUB procurement does not adequately reflect the effort made by ETC to identify HUBs and the effort made to communicate business needs to HUBs supplying the products and services that meet our business needs.
+The quantities are reflective of the relative few HUB suppliers that serve our area with the products and services needed to meet our business needs.